 Commissioner Robert Gelder was born and raised in a small upstate New York community where his family still resides.
 He received a degree in Political Science from the University of Rochester in 1988 and studied Norwegian at the University of Oslo in Norway.
 Through friendships made in Norway, Commissioner Gelder made the decision to move to Seattle in January 1990.

 Commissioner Gelder's career has afforded him the opportunity to focus on service to the community whether that be health or human services.
 With 20-plus years working in the not-for-profit sector, he has over a decade of experience as either the chief executive or as a member of the senior leadership team.
-Commissioner Gelder has called North Kitsap home for over Thirteen years, with the past ten years residing in the Keyport area.
+Commissioner Gelder has called North Kitsap home for over sixteen years, with the past fourteen years residing in the Keyport area.